-In Turkish, the word for breakfast, kahvalti, manner “before coffee”.
+In Turkish, the word for breakfast, kahvalti, manner “before coffee.”
 Such language suggests the cultural significance of espresso in Turkey.
-Turkish coffee, in comparison to the ones ‘to head cups’ provided with the aid of most cafes around the world, is served in this sort of way that you are really forced to sit down so as to drink it.
-If you try to shoot it like a shot of coffee, your mouth might be in mild soreness as a) it is able to be very hot and b) the muck and the grinds at the bottom aren’t by no means meant to be fed on.
-The easy act of sitting encourages relaxation and communique and, in that sense, Turkish espresso has ended up the focus of street-side socializing in Turkey.
+In comparison to the ones ‘to head cups’ provided with the aid of most cafes worldwide, Turkish coffee is served in this sort of way that you are really forced to sit down to drink it.
+If you try to shoot it like a shot of coffee, your mouth might be in mild soreness as a) it can be boiling and b) the muck and the grinds at the bottom aren’t by no means meant to be fed on.
+On the other hand, the easy act of sitting encourages relaxation and communique, and, in that sense, Turkish espresso has ended up the focus of street-side socializing in Turkey.